olegamobile/road_intersection/explanation.md

 The `update_vehicle_positions` method in `src/lib.rs` is responsible for moving the vehicles.
 In each frame, this method updates the position of each vehicle based on its path and speed.

 The vehicle moves towards the next waypoint in its path.
+The movement is restricted to horizontal and vertical directions.
 When it reaches a waypoint, the `path_index` is incremented to target the next waypoint.
+The new logic is simpler and avoids floating-point calculations.

 ```rust
 if !should_stop {